jiaaro/pydub/API.markdown

 mp3_file = sound.export(tags={"album": "The Bends", "artist": "Radiohead"}, bitrate="192k")
 ```

-No arguments are required.

-The first agument is the location (as a string) to write the output, **or** a file handle to write to.
+The first argument is the location (as a string) to write the output, **or** a file handle to write to.
 If you do not pass an output file or path, a temporary file is generated.

 **Supported keyword arguments**:

 - `format` | example: `"aif"` | default: `"mp3"`
   Format of the output file.
 Supports `"wav"` and `"raw"` natively, requires ffmpeg for all other formats.
-  `"raw"` file require 3 additional keyword arguments, `sample_width`, `frame_rate`, and `channels`, denoted below with: **`raw` only**.
-This extra info is required because raw audio files do not have headers to include this info in the file itself like wav files do.
 - `codec` | example: `"libvorbis"`
   For formats that may contain content encoded with different codecs, you can specify the codec you'd like the encoder to use.
 For example, the "ogg" format is often used with the "libvorbis" codec. (requires ffmpeg)
 - `bitrate` | example: `"128k"`